Investments That Delay Taxation

 Treasury bills - United States Treasury bills are obligations issued by the federal government that have maturities of one year or less.
 You buy the T-bills at a discount to their stated denomination and receive the par amount when they mature.
 For income tax purposes, you recognize the income when they mature.
 For example, if you buy a 90 day T-bill in November with a maturity the following year, you won't have to recognize the income until you file your tax return for the following year.

 Stocks - Owning stock gives you control over taxes with your decision of when to sell the stock at a gain or loss.
 While you will pay tax on any dividends you receive in the year received, you can decide when to sell the stock and recognize any capital gain or loss.
 In addition, if you hold the stock for over one year and have a gain, you can get a break on the tax on the gain because it is considered to be a long-term gain.
-The top tax rate on long-term capital gains is 20% compared to rates up to 39.6% for ordinary income and short-term gains.
-The tax rate on long-term capital gains for those in the 10% and 15% tax brackets is 0%.
+The top tax rate on long-term capital gains is 20% compared to rates up to 37% for ordinary income and short-term gains.

 But remember that holding a stock for a longer period of time to delay the taxation (until the next year) or to receive capital gains treatment (more than one year) also subjects you to the risk that the value of the stock may decrease.
 Any tax benefit should be weighed against the risk.